 While criminal activity may be a top priority when selecting commercial alarm systems, your team may want to also consider environmental monitoring to protect your assets against water/humidity and temperature.

 Do you have questions about any of these topics?
-NAVCO’s expertise sets it apart which is why our mid-sized and regional clients choose us over DIY systems and national competitors.
+NAVCO’s expertise sets it apart, which is why our mid-sized and regional clients choose us over DIY systems and national competitors.
 With over five decades of experience, we can help you navigate almost any electronic security issue concerning commercial alarm systems and beyond.
-When you choose NAVCO we provide our clients with a project management team which goes through some of the best training in the country.
+When you choose NAVCO, we provide our clients with a project management team that goes through some of the best training in the country.
 Some of the benefits to working with our team include:

 We get it right the first time.

 At NAVCO we believe that you should be focused on your job, not on electronic security.
-Our highly trained team members address your concerts quickly and efficiently with a Trip to Resolution rate of 1.1.
-Translation, we fix your problem the first time instead of the national average of 3 trips per service call.
+Our highly trained team members address your concerns quickly and efficiently with a Trip to Resolution rate of 1.1.
+Translation: we fix your problem the first time instead of the national average of 3 trips per service call.